KochieviAna/ToDoList/README.md

 ## Architecture & Approach

-The app follows TCA-first architecture, making state management, dependency injection, and side effects clear and composable:
+The app follows TCA-first architecture, making state management and side effects clear and composable:

 - `@Reducer` for handling app logic in `ToDoListFeature`
 - `@ObservableState` & `@Bindable` for seamless state